-The data were digitized at 1024[Hz] using a 12-bit A/D converter.
+The data were digitized at 1024~Hz using a twelve-bit digitizer.
 The EEG impedances were less than 5[K$ \Omega $].
-The data were amplified by gain = 18~000, and amplifier frequency cut-off settings of 0.03[Hz] and 200[Hz] were used~\cite{Watanabe:2003}.
+The data were amplified by gain = 18~000, and amplifier frequency cut-off settings of 0.03~Hz and 200~Hz were used~\cite{Rapp-etal:2005}.
 We use 1000 data points~(around 1 second) to build multivariate RAR models.
 Figure~\ref{fig:EEG_data} shows time series of each channel.

-As there are 10 channels, choosing a time delay up to 25 for time series of each channel and the constant function give 251 candidate basis functions in the dictionary.
+As there are 10~channels, choosing a time delay up to 25 for time series of each channel and the constant function give 251 candidate basis functions in the dictionary.
 Using the dictionary we build the multivariate RAR model for each channel.
-The reduced expressions of the obtained 10 multivariate RAR models are
+The summarized information of the obtained 10 multivariate RAR models are

-In Fig.~\ref{fig:nw_EEG}, we show the directed network constructed from these models representing the relationship of interdependency among these 10 channels.
-Note that all models contain their own components, which means that all nodes in Fig.~\ref{fig:nw_EEG} have self-loops.
-In Fig.~\ref{fig:nw_EEG}, the channels, Cz, Pz, P3, P4, and Oz, are mutually connected by bi-directional arrows.